successaje/successaje.github.io/_pages/about.md

 - ICP, Solana, Tezos Blockchain Developer Certifications

 ---
 Feel free to reach out to me on [Twitter](https://x.com/aj_success) or [LinkedIn](https://www.linkedin.com/in/success-aje-373979201/).
-Let's connect and collaborate on innovative projects! 🤝
+Let's connect and talk on innovative projects! 🤝